 Time: 9:06 p.m.
 Eastern, 8:06 p.m.
 Central (local), 6:06 p.m.
 Pacific, 2:06 a.m.
 UTC

 Venue: Estadio León (León, Gto.)

-All-time record: León holds the all time, with 20 wins to Santos’ 16 and the clubs sharing 10 draws across all competitions.
-All of these results have come in Liga MX play except for one draw and one León win, which happened during the 1987-88 season of the Segunda División.
+All-time record: León holds the all time, with 22 wins to Santos’ 17 and the clubs sharing 12 draws across all competitions.
+All of these results have come in Liga MX play except for one draw and one León win, which happened when the teams were in the Segunda División during the 1987-88 season.